Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 • Calculation ID 15: NIRCam Target Acquisition on reference star HD218261.

-For this calculation we configure the Scene to be "4: Reference - HD218261".
+For this calculation, configure the Scene to be "4: Reference - HD218261".
 This scene has one object in it (Source ID3, Name: "Reference (HD218216)").
 Given the very similar brightness of the targets, the setup for this calculation is identical to calculation ID #16 (NIRCam TA on the science target).
 The resulting SNR is ~119.

 • Calculation ID 16: NIRCam Target Acquisition on reference star HD218381.

-For this calculation we configure the Scene to be "5: Reference - HD218381".
+For this calculation, configure the Scene to be "5: Reference - HD218381".
 This scene has 1 object in it (Source ID4, Name"Reference (HD218381)").
 This brighter target is used to demonstrate possible trade-offs in the science strategy.
 The brighter target allows much faster reference PSF observations (see the APT page for this Example Science Program).
 The gain in execution time for TA is minimal given that TA observations are already quite fast.
 In order to reach SNR ~100 for this brighter target, the calculation setup is identical to that of Calculation ID #17, except for the Readout pattern in the Detector Setup tab, which is set to RAPID since this star is brighter than HR 8799 The resulting SNR is ~102.

 • Calculation ID 17: MIRI Target Acquisition on reference star HD220657.

-For this calculation we configure the Scene to be "6: Reference - HD220657".
+For this calculation, configure the Scene to be "6: Reference - HD220657".
 This scene has 1 object in it (Source ID2, Name: "Reference (HD220657)").
-This source is brighter than HR8799 and thus we set number of Groups per integration to "4" in the Detector Setup panel.
+This source is brighter than HR8799 and thus you'll set number of Groups per integration to "4" in the Detector Setup panel.
 Four is the minimum recommended number of groups for MIRI TA—a lower number would not allow a robust fit of the accumulated charge vs. time slope.
 Even with the smallest number of reads, the resulting SNRs are ~201 - 202 when selecting the Acq Mode to be TA for 4QPM/1065, TA for 4QPM/1140, and TA for 4QPM/1550, under the Instrument Setup tab.

 Advanced strategies